Azure/Microsoft-Defender-for-Cloud/Workbooks/README.md

 ### Create from an existing template

 1. Go to http://portal.azure.com
-2. Select Azure Security Center from the navigation bar.
+2. Select Microsoft Defender for Cloud from the navigation bar.
 3. Select "Workbooks"
 4. Select a template you are interested in editing.
 5. Modify as you wish and click "Advanced Editor" button from the menu.